Lost or Stolen Passports

 Please note that you may also apply for an emergency passport at the U.S. Consular Agency in Puerto Vallarta.

-- Appointments for Passport Services and Consular Reports of Birth Abroad (CRBA) can be made here.
+- Appointments for Passport Services can be made here.